Curriculum Statement - History

-At Rivington History will be taught through a termly historical based topic which may be taught across the term or in a focussed half term.
-Due to the disruption of the last 2 years this year the subject is taught in 3-week blocks.
-There will be a focus text which maybe a book or article (or series of articles).
+At Rivington History will be taught through a termly historical based topic which may be taught in a focussed half term or across the term.
 Cross curricular links will be utilised where appropriate to extend the learning further and to promote the transference of skills.
 These links should not be forced but we believe that making natural links between subjects enables more time for in depth study and for children to transfer their skills.
 It is important, however, that the key skills for history are identified and taught directly and these can be found in the long-term plans and medium-term knowledge organisers.

 Where possible the history curriculum will be used to extend the children’s cultural capital and will be enriched with visitors, visits, artefacts and active learning experiences e.g. drama.

 Children’s learning will be informally assessed through questioning, work in books, observations, pre and post learning tasks.